-The adjusted population for Big Stone Gap in the year 2010 (which includes the inmate Population at Wallens Ridge State Prison) is 5,614 persons, an increase of 13.5% over 2000.
-Excluding the prison population, the Town experienced a decrease of 5.6%.
-All incorporated areas within Wise County experienced an aggregate decrease of 3.7% from 2010 to 2014 while population in Wise County as a whole decreased by 3.2%.
-Overall, Wise County and its urban areas have experienced fluctuations in population over the last fifty years; however, population totals have shown a modest reduction for the region during the last decade.
+The adjusted population for Big Stone Gap in the year 2000 (which includes the inmate population at Wallens Ridge State Penitentiary) is 5906 persons, an increase of 24.4% over 1990.
+Excluding the prison population, the Town experienced an increase of 2.27%.
+All incorporated areas within Wise County experienced an aggregate increase of 5.6% over the same time period while population in Wise County as a whole increased by 6.7%.
+Overall, Wise County and its urban areas have experienced fluctuations in population over the last fifty years; however, population totals have shown a modest growth for the region during the last decade.